PaddyMcGlone/codemcglone.github.io/_posts/2019-08-27-Dependency-Inversion-Principle.markdown

         public actionresult Index()
         {
-            var vans = _unitOfWork.Vans.GetAll();
+            // GetAll() method will be defined within the interface. var vans = _unitOfWork.Vans.GetAll();

             Return View("Index", vans);
         }
     }

+As you can see in the code example above this abstraction takes the form of an interface known as IUnitOfWork and both the controller and unit of work and therefore reliant upon this abstraction rather than each other.
 The beauty of this abstraction is we can now swap out Entity Framework for another presistance method and it will have no affect on our controllers.
+The controller no longer has any knowledge of how the data is retrieved, it simply tells a black box - *go get me some data..now*.

-This abstraction also means we can introduce unit testing within our application as we can now 'mock' our dependencies.
+This abstraction also has other benifits, we can now also introduce unit testing within our application as we can now 'mock' our data retrieval dependencies.

 ### Part two